Best Wide Receivers in Philadelphia Eagles History

 In 1973, Carmichael led the league in receptions and yards with 67 catches for 1,116 yards.
 He also finished fourth overall in the league with 9 touchdowns.
 He remained consistent over the next three years, though his production did fall due to poor quarterback play, but he became dominant once again with the arrival of quarterback Ron Jawarski in 1977.
 After that season he was selected to three straight Pro Bowls, averaging 50 receptions for 920 yards and 9 touchdowns over that time.

 Carmichael played all but one season with the Eagles, racking up incredible statistics that lead the franchise by a mile.
 Carmichael is first in receptions, yards, and touchdowns in Eagles' franchise history, with only his receptions currently being in danger of being surpassed anytime soon.
 He leads the number two yardage leader by 1,500 yards and the second place touchdown leader by 13.
 Carmichael had a long successful career with the Eagles and he continued on his success after his retirement in 1984.
 Since 1998, Carmichael has been the Eagles' Director of Player and Community Relations.
-He was selected to the Football Hall of Fame in 1987 and is a member of the NFL 1970s All-Decade Team.
+He was selected to the Eagles' Hall of Fame in 1987 and is a member of the NFL 1970s All-Decade Team.
+He was inducted into the Football Hall of Fame in 2020.

 - 180 career games